New to Marqeable? See how it generates leads and wins customers. See the platform

 Getting Started With AI Review in Marqeable

-The AI review agent is available in every Marqeable content editor.
-There is no separate tool to configure, no integration to set up, and no specialist knowledge required.
+Review is built into Marqeable’s campaign pipeline - there is no separate tool to configure, no integration to set up, and no specialist knowledge required.

-The review agent uses your team’s brand voice document, content brief, and compliance settings automatically.
-The more you invest in those foundational documents, the more targeted and valuable the review feedback becomes.
+The review draws on the business information you give Marqeable.
+The more you invest in that foundation, the more targeted and valuable the review becomes.

 FAQs